top of page

 WHAT WILL I NEED TO SUPPLEMENT?

+Middle and high school students sit down with an academic advisor and choose a class schedule based on availability.
+The advisor will then help your family find resources for additional credits if needed.
+Our course catalog is under development to assist families in seeing the big picture of course rotation.
 A math curriculum will be necessary for your grammar level students.
 We have a parent resource page with recommendations from our families and we even have many of these books in our library!
+Our Grammar students read The Jesus Storybook Bible and use materials from Cross Formed Kids during Bible time in their regular classrooms.
 A Bible curriculum or family reading plan is recommended.
 We want to be very careful to not overstep church and parental authority, but we are glad to recommend Bible study resources to you that many of our families use at home.
 Additionally, we have many rich resources in our library and in the Spring Creek library available for you to use.
+Bible classes are available for middle and high school students when we are able to find a qualified teacher who meets qualifications for church leaders outlined in the book of Acts.

 HOW DO YOU DIFFERENTIATE INSTRUCTION AND ASSIGNMENTS IN CLASSES WITH MULTIPLE AGES OR GRADE LEVELS?

-This quick article by Sonya Shafer is helpful in thinking through this.
+As you may know, we place students according to skill, ability, and readiness– not necessarily age.
+We evaluate every incoming student and spend time talking with parents and children.
+We look through work samples and records to help find the best fit.
+The traditional model of placing students in the same class based on age hinders development for students who need remediation AND for students who are ready to excel.
+With consideration of social and emotional maturity, we do not typically place students with peers more than 2 years older or younger.
 We have found it extremely beneficial to have multiple ages in one class.
 (Within a certain range/ developmental level.)
 The fact is, that in a traditional classroom where students are grouped by age rather than topic or skill, there are varying levels of comprehension and ability.
 We select materials that are appropriate for a developmental stage and differentiate assignments.
 For example, one student may need remediation.
 We will work with parents to find suitable materials or offer additional help.
 Students who are ready for a challenge will love our library, reading lists, and challenge assignments.

 ARE YOU ACCREDITED?